Gridloch/equestrian-extras/README.md

    - Fillers (16 colors)
      - Ladder
      - Panel
-   - Poles - poles can be placed at different heights by right-clicking them with an empty hand may be knocked over (broken) when hit by a ridden horse
+   - Poles - placed like slabs, have adjustable heights and may be knocked over (broken) when hit by a ridden horse
      - Colored Poles (16 colours)
      - Log Poles (larger poles with log and stripped log variants)
+     - Note:
+       - Poles can be placed at different heights by right-clicking them with an empty hand
+       - Sneaking while placing a pole will place it in the down position
+       - Ground poles (in the lowest position on a solid block) will emit a redstone signal instead of having a chance to break
- - Flags (16 colours) - are normally centered when placed but will move to the side when placed on standards
+ - Flags (16 colours) - are normally centered when placed but will move to the side when placed on jump standards
  - Barrels (16 colors) - placed like slabs and may be knocked over (broken) when hit by a ridden horse

  ### Other